 Day 2: You will be met at Bangkok airport in the afternoon and driven in a private air-conditioned car to the centre of Bangkok.
 Time to settle into your room at the beautiful boutique Ban Pra Nond, a converted old mansion.
 It's an oasis in this bustling city.
 Time to settle in and have a dip in the pool.
 Evening at leisure, we recommend strolling to a traditional Thai restaurant nearby.

-Day 4: This morning, you will be picked up and taken on a boat from Bangkok to Ayutthaya in the Central Plains, the UNESCO-protected capital of Ancient Siam.
-You'll arrive at a boutique hotel in Ayutthaya and can relax by the river.
+Day 4: B This morning, you will be picked up and taken on a boat from Bangkok to Ayutthaya in the Central Plains, the UNESCO-protected capital of Ancient Siam.
+You'll arrive at a boutique hotel in Ayutthaya.

-Day 5: Morning sightseeing in the historic city of Ayutthaya.
+Day 5: B Morning sightseeing in the historic city of Ayutthaya.
 Then you'll visit a local village where you will meet the village headman and his wife and have lunch with them.
 After a leisurely afternoon, you will take a train in the late afternoon.
-Sit back with a cup of tea (or something stronger) and enjoy the scenery of rice fields and people winding down their work for the day before you bed down in your private first class cabin.
+Sit back with a cup of tea (or something stronger) and enjoy the scenery of rice fields and people winding down their work for the day before you bed down on the overnight train.

-Day 12: You'll be taken to visit a local village and see how the donation that is part of your holiday has been used to help the community.
-Mid afternoon onwards at leisure.
+Day 12: B You'll be taken to visit a local village and see how the donation that is part of your holiday has been used to help the community.
+Afternoon at leisure.

-Day 14: Day at leisure by pool.
-Or explore Siam Reap at leisure by foot or tuk tuk.
+Day 14: B Day at leisure to enjoy the pool and/or spa at the hotel.
+Or of course you could go off to explore Siam Reap by foot or tuk tuk.

 This two-week trip costs £2,600 per person, based on two people sharing a private tour.
 This includes international flights from London Heathrow to Bangkok with Thai Airways or Eva Air as well as direct flights between Thailand and Cambodia with Bangkok Airways, accommodation, activities/excursions, private transport and most meals.
 Regional departures are available.
 Flight upgrades and boutique beach extensions are available, subject to supplement.
 Please note price applies all year except for summer or Christmas, though early booking is advised for flight availability.